How to make biomedical research data able to interact?

-Category: Environment Hits: 6Interoperability describes the ability of different systems to communicate.
+Category: Environment Hits: 12Interoperability describes the ability of different systems to communicate.
 Scientists have now developed the strategy for a national infrastructure adopted by Swiss university hospitals and academic institutions.
 With its pragmatic approach, this strategy is based on the development of a common semantic framework that does not aim to replace existing standards, but to use them in a synergistic and flexible way according to the needs of the research and the partners involved.

 Read more https://www.sciencedaily.com/releases/2021/07/210714110615.htm